Get,

 • Topical relief: Placing an ice pack for a few minutes near the anal region may help reduce swelling and pain.
 Any medication should only be used after a doctor’s consultation.

-• Sitting on a cushion instead of hard surfaces may avoid worsening of existing haemorrhoids and formation of new ones.
+• Sitting on a cushion instead of hard surfaces may avoid the worsening of existing hemorrhoids and formation of new ones.

 • Your doctor may prescribe you antibiotics and painkillers.
 It should be ensured that the prescribed medication is taken properly.3